yasapurnama/php-shellrotation/README.md

 ## Why?

-Mostly web hosting nowaday will disable various php shell function like `system(), exec(), shell_exec(), passthru()`.
+Mostly web hosting nowadays will disable various php shell function like `system(), exec(), shell_exec(), passthru()`.
 This package will help to find which php shell function that still exist then use it to execute shell command.

 ## Installation